gbif/hp-swissnatcoll/en/thematicCommunities/GEOREFERENCING/geo_protocole.md

 The Data Aggregator DAGI uses the OpenCage Geocoding API of OpenCage GmbH ([https://opencagedata.com/](https://opencagedata.com/){:target="_blank"}) to encode and enrich specific attributes of the institution's records.
 For the encoding to be successfull, the values of the source attributes must be following the definitions of the attributes, or else inconsistencies and "wrong" data might be inserted.

 {: .box}
-This protocole aims to provide the best practices in using the DAGI for geographical encoding of natural history collection specimens.
+This protocole aims to provide the best practices in georeferencing natural history collection data, with the perspective of being compatible to the DAGI geographical encoding.

 # 1) Preliminary assessment